HackBI/GoogleAPIWorkshop/README.md

 The Google Calendar API can be used to read, create, and edit both personal and public Google Calendars through apps.
 Although this workshop is about the Google Calendar API, it will hopefully give you the basics needed to use other Google APIs like the Sheets or Docs APIs.
 All of these APIs can help you integrate Google services into your programs.

 ## Purpose
-This workshop will cover the Google Calendar API and creating a python localhost server.
+This workshop will cover the Google Calendar API, creating a python localhost server, and the Moment.js package.

 ## Goal
 Create a basic website that creates customizable events on a Google Calendar.